 - strict (bool) – whether or not to only create keys that are already in self.meta.person; otherwise, let any key be set

 - kwargs (dict) – the actual data, e.g. from a popdict, being specified

 ppl1 = cv.People(2000) sim = cv.Sim() ppl2 = cv.People(sim.pars)

 Initialize flows to be zero

 Set the prognoses for each person based on age during initialization.
-Gets called throughout sim for people on the day they age a year.
 Need to reset the seed because viral loads are drawn stochastically.